Understanding Heritage Gradings

 How does the grading affect what I can do to my property?

 Council's heritage local policy (Clause 22.02 of the Yarra Planning Scheme) links the heritage gradings to the specific building works which are permitted.
 The policy helps Council protect important heritage buildings, and minimise the visibility of modern additions to individually significant buildings.
-The local policy can be viewed at the Department of Planning and Community Development's website.
+The local policy can be viewed at the Department of Transport, Planning and Local Infrastructure's website.

 Before beginning any works on your heritage building, Council recommends that you speak to one of its Statutory Planners.